chaosarium/Influx/LLM.md

   - Always include type annotation.
 - **Elm:**
   - Component functions end in uppercase `C`, e.g. `textboxC` for some textbox component used in HTML forms.

+## CSS Guidelines

+- `influx_client/assets/scss/main.scss` should use color variables defined in `influx_client/assets/scss/theme.scss`
+- Prefer minimal CSS.
+Use the least code to achive the desired effect.

 ## Testing